Princeton Climate Analytics applies the highest quality climate research to solve problems impacting global markets and people in need

 PCA is a global leader in weather and climate information services, revolutionizing the quality and optimization of weather, water, and climate data

-The most comprehensive and accurate climate data for use in risk analysis, business intelligence, and more
+The most comprehensive and accurate climate data for risk analysis, business intelligence, and more

 Providing the benefits of decades of the highest quality climate research to global markets and to people in need.